 Antonio currently serves the families at Los Angeles Unified School District (LAUSD) as a Program & Policy Advisor.
 He designs and facilitates professional development alongside teachers, administrators and parents implementing district wide reform initiatives.
 His work has innovated the field by creating models and strategies unique to Los Angeles where parents are at the forefront working with educators as partners to improve neighborhood schools.
 He has established unique ties with teachers, parents and administrators in the San Fernando Valley through his public service at LAUSD.
-This led Antonio to join the the YSC Advisory Council in 2010 to identify opportunities that elevate the voice of our youth within the schools.
 His roots originate in Atoyac, Jalisco where he continuously visits and considers a second home.
 Antonio holds a Master of Public Policy Studies from the University of Chicago and a Bachelor of Arts Degree from Loyola Marymount University.
-Connect with Antonio on Linkedin.

 Past Board Members & Advisers- Thank you!

 Jackie Arriaga, student-San Fernando High School